infrasonar/appliance-installer/README.md

 # InfraSonar Appliance Installer

-Tool for deploying the InfraSonar appliance.
+This tool facilitates the deployment of the InfraSonar appliance.

-Pre requirements: docker version 24 or higher
+**Prerequisites:** Docker version 24 or higher is required.

 ## Installation